holyjak/minimalist-fulcro-template-fly/README.md

 2. Evaluating `com.example.server.main` will not only start the server but also apply DB migrations from `resources/db-init.sql`
 3. Pathom resolvers can use `(:conn env)` with `next.jdbc/execute!` to run queries
+4. You must manually call `(start)` in the main ns to start the server

 # Original minimalist-fulcro-template instructions